top of page

 Something to bear in mind is the lack of regulation in the production of CBD products.
 Quality, strength and ingredients vary widely, therefore it is impossible to know what any individual product contains.
 In a study carried out in 2020, heavy metal contamination was found in four of the twenty-nine products tested, with lead being present in three of those.
 Two products were found to contain no CBD at all!

 CBD is known to interact with certain human drugs, with a further possibility of interaction with others, either enhancing their effects or inhibiting them.
 As many of these human drugs are also used for the treatment of dogs, there is a good chance that these interactions may also occur in the canine body.
-CBD is metabolised by the cytochrome P450 family of enzymes, which means that particular care needs to be taken when using drugs such as NSAIDs, Tramadol, Gabapentin, and anxiolytic medications, which also rely on those same enzymes.
-Other medications which may be affected include antibiotics, antipsychotics, antidepressants and blood thinners.

-There is a trend in thinking that natural products are automatically safe to use, but this is simply not the case, as you can see from the evidence provided.
+There is a definite trend in thinking that natural products are automatically safe to use, but this is simply not the case, as you can see from the evidence provided.
 Dosages have yet to be studied, and we also need to bear in mind that individuals will be affected in different ways.
 There is no data in regard to long-term effects of dogs consuming CBD, and a possible cumulative effect has not been examined.

 The bottom line is that we need far more research to be carried out before CBD can be considered an effective, safe and ethical option for tackling stress and anxiety in our dogs.